 - Mixed nerves contain both afferent and efferent axons.

-- Nerves can also be categorized based on their connection to the central nervous system: spinal nerves and cranial nerves.
+- Nerves can also be categorised based on their connection to the central nervous system: spinal nerves and cranial nerves.

 Terminology and Development of Nerves